LT-IntroToAI-SY2526/assignment3-per4-mattyoung-2/writeup.md

 ## Reflection Questions

 1. What are some key programming concepts or techniques that you learned while completing this assignment?
 Some key programming concepts I learned was the functions and overall flow to execute my code.
-Another technique I learned which is important is problem decomposition, which helps me further plan out the code.
+Another technique I learned which is important is problem decomposition, which helps me further plan out the code and break it down into smaller pieces to find a solution.

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+It typically helps users find movie related information and when a user types a query they recieve an answer.
+First the user input types a query, the code takes it and processes it and generates a response based on what the user asks for.
+The chat bot assits you and gives you the accurate information based off of the code.

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
+This can be applied far beyondthen just movie chat bots.
+This can be used in the real world for example, with custmer support bots which you may find in the industry while you are shopping online.
+If you add different context management, the chatbots will be way more useful and would be able to assist in all different kinds of aspects.